syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 # Paging

-SfDataGrid provides support to manipulate the data using [SfDataPager](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager.html) control.
+SfDataGrid provides support to manipulate data using the [SfDataPager](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager.html) control.

-##Getting Started
+## Getting started

-Follow the below steps to bind SfDataGrid with SfDataPager.
+The following steps explain how to bind SfDataGrid with SfDataPager:

-1. Create IEnumerable collection that you want to bind and set it to SfDataPager.Source property.
+1. Create IEnumerable collection you want to bind, and set it to the SfDataPager.Source property.
-2. Set [SfDataPager.PageSize](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.PagedCollectionView~PageSize.html)  property to specify the number of records to be displayed per page.
+2. Set the [SfDataPager.PageSize](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.PagedCollectionView~PageSize.html) property to specify the number of records to be displayed per page.
-3. Bind [SfDataPager.PagedSource](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PagedSource.html) to [SfDataGrid.DataSource](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DataSource.html) property.
-So whenever the page is changed, PagedSource will be update based on current page.
+3. Bind [SfDataPager.PagedSource](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PagedSource.html) to the [SfDataGrid.DataSource](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DataSource.html) property.
+So whenever the page is changed, the PagedSource will be update based on the current page.

 {% tabs %}
 {% highlight c# %}